The Pillar Protocol: A 3–Day Sandbag Strength System

 • Triceps

-• Rotator cuff stability
+• Rotator cuff stabilisation

 Sandbag Floor Press

-• Horizontal chest strength
+• Horizontal pressing strength

 • Triceps